 BALLOON PAYMENT: A final lump sum payment made at the end of a finance contract.
 The lump sum payment must be disclosed at the time of the sale.

 BUMPER-TO-BUMPER WARRANTY: Warranty that includes almost every part of the vehicle from the front bumper to the rear bumper.
 Check your warranty manual for a list of covered items.

-CLOSED END LEASE: In a closed end lease the lessee is NOT obligated to buy the vehicle.
-NOTE: Some closed end leases offer lessees a purchase option at the end of the lease term, either for a pre-specified amount (residual) or fair market value.
+CLOSED-END LEASE: A lease where the lessee is NOT obligated to buy the vehicle.
+NOTE: Some closed-end leases offer lessees a purchase option at the end of the lease term, either for a pre-specified amount (residual) or fair market value.

 DEMONSTRATOR ("DEMO"): Vehicle used by a manufacturer, dealer, or distributor primarily for demonstration purposes.